Free French Naval Forces: D-Day: Operation Neptune

 In addition the obsolete battleship Courbet was scuttled off Arromanches to serve as a breakwater for a Mulberry harbour.

 The cruisers Georges Leygues and Montcalm, along with the battleship provided fire support for the infantry until 10 June.

-La Combattante silenced German coastal artillery of Courseulles-sur-Mer.
+La Combattante silenced German coastal artillery deployed at Courseulles.
 The next day, she started patrolling the English Channel.
 On 14 July, she ferried General Charles de Gaulle to France.